14to9/combat-actors/README.md

 Acknowledgements
 ----------------
-Thanks to backbone.js Todos demo and the Pivotal Tracker stylesheet for wholesale contributions.
+Thanks to backbone.js Todos demo and the Pivotal Tracker stylesheet for wholesale style contributions.